 Warming up a Cold Calf

 Producers can take as many preventative measures as possible, but bitter temperatures combined with a stubborn calf or inattentive mother cow will likely result in a calf that gets too cold and needs some help getting warm.
-Several methods are available to warm the calf up, according to Grimes-Hall.
+Several methods are available to warm the calf up:

 - Warm water bath.
 This is potentially the fastest way to warm a calf; however, there are several considerations to think about.
 Don’t use water that is too hot because the calf will chill faster when it returns to the cold.
 And don’t totally clean the calf off; if all the amniotic fluid is removed, the calf might lose its scent, and the mother cow might not claim it back.
 If you do use a warm water bath, make sure the calf is completely dry before returning it outside.
 And finally, if you think there is any chance of frostbite, don’t vigorously rub the calf, as that could potentially cause more tissue damage than what may have already occurred.